New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 I have completed a university degree.
 Does this make it easier to gain admission to the PharmD program?

 No. All applicants who meet admission requirements will be placed in the same applicant pool.
-Those who have completed one or more degrees will have no advantage over someone who has completed the minimum requirements for admission.
+Those who have completed one or more degrees will have no advantage in the selection process over someone who has completed the minimum requirements for admission.

 Is preference given to University of Toronto students?